-Queen Elizabeth National Park covers on 2.056 kms of land; it is located in South of the Rwenzori Mountains, bordering Congo and including two lakes, George and Edward that are connected by the famous Kazinga Channel which supports the experiential boat cruise.
+Queen Elizabeth National Park covers an area of 1978kms; it is located in South of the Rwenzori Mountains, bordering Congo and including two lakes, George and Edward that are connected by the famous Kazinga Channel which supports the experiential boat cruise.

 It is an ecosystem made of wetland and open Savannah areas, on an altitude of 910m at Lake Edward.
 A World bio-sphere reserve with a RAMSAR wetland site, the park is situated astride the equator and located in south western Uganda lying on the base of the rift valley between Lakes George and Edward.

 The national park borders Democratic Republic of Congo on its western side.
 It is sometimes referred to as the pearl of Africa.
 In Uganda Queen Elizabeth National Park is basically known for the big four animals that is the Elephants, Lions, Buffaloes and the Leopards.
 It is also classified as an Important Birding Area (IBA) by Birdlife International.

 Queen Elizabeth National Park records a large number of animals, including 95 mammal species like some big five and others respectively – Elephants, Lions, Buffaloes, Rhinos and Giraffes – leopards, Uganda kobs, jackals, spotted hyenas) and 10 primate species, like chimpanzees, vervet monkeys, blue monkeys, red tailed monkeys, black and white Columbus, olive baboons.
 The list of birds is of 606 species recorded, possibly the highest in any African National Park and in the world.